Do you ever take a moment to think about the skin you’re encased in?

-Our skin impacts everything we do, how we feel about our self and how others come to view us..
+Our skin impacts everything we do, how we feel about our self and how others come to view us.

-Amazingly your skin is approximately the size of a 3 x 4 meter carpet.
+Amazingly your skin is approximately the size of a 3 x 4-meter carpet.

-It goes about its daily functions so well that we rarely give it any thought, yet our skin is so much more than skin deep, it is an impervious yet permeable barrier, one that is composed, of three very different and very distinct layers:
+We think of it as a superficial layer, an inert squishy covering that keeps all our vital bits nicely bound together; yet it goes about its daily functions so well that we rarely give it any thought, yet your skin is so much more than skin deep; it is an impervious yet permeable barrier, one that is composed of three very different and very distinct layers:

-- The epidermis, the layer that is visible to the naked eye
+- the epidermis, the layer that is visible to the naked eye

 Cells within these layers are constantly communicating with each other, continually synthesising chemicals to keep us looking vibrant and healthy.

-Our skin also has a protective barrier, a mini defense system of it’s very own that resists invading bacteria and viruses.
+Your skin also has a protective barrier, a mini defence system of its own, that resists invading bacteria and viruses.